Phantasy Star Nova

 Phantasy Star Nova (ファンタシースター ノヴァ) is a video game for the PlayStation Vita developed by tri-Ace as an installment of the Phantasy Star game series.
-It was released on November 27, 2014 in Japan, while a Chinese language version was released throughout Asia on March 26, 2015.
+It was released on November 27, 2014 in Japan, while a Chinese-language version was released throughout Asia on March 26, 2015.

 Development

 The game was announced by Sega at the SCEJA Press Conference in September 2013 prior to the Tokyo Game Show.
 The game was described as having a strong storyline, and emphasis on the single player mode.
 Over 200 people, including 70 main staff, were involved in the development of the game.
 The game was produced by Yasuyuki Tsuzuki of Sega and Hiroyuki Tamura of tri-Ace, and the in-game music was composed by Motoi Sakuraba.
 The game is compatible with the PlayStation Vita TV.

-In August 2014, Sega announced a Chinese localization version was also being developed.
+In August 2014, Sega announced that a version localized in Chinese was also being developed.
 It was released throughout Asia on March 26, 2015.